Farama-Foundation/gym-docs/docs/pages/environment_creation/index.md

 The `step` method usually contains most of the logic of your environment.
 It accepts an `action`, computes the state of the environment after applying that action and returns the 4-tuple `(observation, reward, done, info)`.
 Once the new state of the environment has been computed, we can check whether it is a terminal state and we set `done` accordingly.
-Since we are using sparse binary rewards in `GridWorld`, computing `reward` is trivial once we know `done`.
+Since we are using sparse binary rewards in `GridWorldEnv`, computing `reward` is trivial once we know `done`.
 To gather
 `observation` and `info`, we can again make use of `_get_obs` and `_get_info`:

 ```python